SPIX23/shaiya-solutions/ep5/item mall/readme.txt

 the new connection string is tested to be compatible with sql versions higher than 2012

-added an sql script to easily create a login with the minimal database permissions required for use
+added an sql script that creates a login with the minimal database permissions required for use

-replaced the ps_game with one reported not to have random disconnects after testing with populated servers
+replaced the ps_game with one reported not to have random disconnects by two server administrators

 removed the prior dll assembly hooks in the ps_game and added a new hook for the ps_game.dll